 Ricky Yeung was a Buddhist for many years and had lived a very pure and disciplined life and when he came to faith in Jesus he did not find living a righteous life difficult at all.
-He said "I just have to focus and to deny my self and my desires and try my hardest to focus on abstinence"
+He said "I just have to focus and to deny myself and my desires and try my hardest to focus on abstinence"

-1. Look at Romans 6: 3-10 and hear what Paul has to say about the secret of living a righteous life is it based on discipline as Ricky applied or is it based on who I am and what Christ has done for me?
+5) a) Discussion question.
+Look at Romans 6: 3-10 and hear what Paul has to say about the secret of living a righteous life.
+Is it based on discipline as Ricky applied?
+(You can also summarize the model answers in the box below)